SysKitTeam/docs-point/governance-and-automation/automated-workflows/upgrade-to-policy-automation.md

 You can read more about this feature and how to create rules for auto-applying policies in the [Policy Automation article](../../.gitbook/assets/policy-automation_policy-settings.png).

-One aspect of this feature is that it does not automatically applly policies when a policy has already been manually applied to a workspace.
+One aspect of this feature is that it does not automatically apply policies when a policy has already been manually applied to a workspace.

 That means that if your workspaces already have assigned policies, the rules you create with the same policy won't be applied to them.
 To ensure that the rules you create are applied to all of your workspaces in the same manner, you need to remove the current policies associated with them.